StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 >![](/assets/img/reverse-engineering/memory-search-ds.png)<br>
 >RAM Search window

 RAM Search is a valuable tool for finding the addresses of relevant in-game values.
-As an example, let's use the RAM search to locate which address the player's HP is stored in.
+As an example, let's use the RAM search to locate which address the player's HP is stored at.

-To search for a value, enter the value to search for, configure the search using the available options, and press _New Search_.
+To search for a value, enter the value to search for, configure the search using the available options, and press _Search_.
 Let's search for the player's current HP.
 >![](/assets/img/reverse-engineering/memory-search-new-ds.png)<br>
 >Searching for a value